vmware-tanzu/velero/design/csi-snapshots.md

 In the `BackupItemAction` for PVCs, the associated PV will be queried and checked for the presence of `PersistentVolume.Spec.PersistentVolumeSource.CSI`.
 Volumes with any other `PersistentVolumeSource` set will use Velero's current VolumeSnapshotter plugin code path.

-Volumes found in a `Pod`'s `backup.velero.io/backup-volumes` list will use Velero's current Restic code path.
-This also means Velero will continue to offer Restic as an option for CSI volumes.

-### Garbage collection and deletion

-To ensure that all created resources are deleted when a backup expires or is deleted, `VolumeSnapshot`s will have an `ownerRef` defined pointing to the Velero backup that created them.

-In order to fully delete these objects, each `VolumeSnapshotContent`s object will need to be edited to ensure the associated provider snapshot is deleted.
-This will be done by editing the object and setting `VolumeSnapshotContent.Spec.DeletionPolicy` to `Delete`, regardless of whether or not the default policy for the class is `Retain`.
-See the Deletion Policies section below.

 ## Alternatives Considered